EN 388 – Safety gloves against mechanical risks

 • Relates to cut protection gloves made from materials that cause the blades to become blunt (i.e. glass and steel fibres).

-• Additional test procedure in accordance with ISO 13997: Determination of resistance of the glove to cutting by a sharp object through single contact under higher force
+• Additional test procedure in accordance with ISO 13997: Determination of resistance of the glove to cutting by a sharp object through single contact under higher force.

-• Here, a long, straight blade is drawn once over the test piece.
+• A long, straight blade is drawn once over the test piece.
 The minimum force required to cut through the test piece after 20 millimetres is determined in the process.
+The result is given in newtons (N) and assigned to a cut protection class.

 How do you read a glove rating?